 The COVID-19 pandemic was a disruptive force that significantly affected our way of life.
 Every sector across the globe was negatively impacted by the emergency restrictions to operations that Governments enforced to curb the spread of the deadly coronavirus (Garcia-Morales et al., 2021; Hale et al., 2021; Krishnamurthy, 2020).
 In the education sector, many universities closed their physical campuses and adopted a distance education model by moving their classes online (Babbar & Gupta, 2021; Krishnamurthy, 2020; Marinoni et al., 2020; Pokhrel & Chhetri, 2021).
 Academic staff and students were forced to transition to classes online whether they were technologically, financially, or mentally ready (Ghazi-Saidi et al., 2020).
-In Latin America and the Caribbean, higher education institutions had previously made limited use of technology in their operations.
-These regions also had insufficient information and communications technology (ICT) support.
+In Latin America and the Caribbean, higher education institutions had previously made limited use of technology (ICT) support.
 These factors subsequently affected the equity and quality of the online education offered (World Bank, 2021), with major interruptions to education affecting vulnerable students the hardest (UNESCO, 2020).